 Electrical

-The new Cryogen Building well be powered by a 12.47 kV feeder from the Ross Substation.
+The new Cryogenic Compressor Building well be powered by a 12.47 kV feeder from the Ross Substation.
 Outside of this building on the north end will be a 12 kV substation containing a 6 MVA transformer with feed-through bushings and primary fuses.
 The feed-through bushings will allow a 12 kV feed to the crusher building if necessary.
 Arc Flash protection will be provided by the feeder relay/breaker in the Ross Substation.

 The secondary voltage of the Cryogen Substation transformer will be 4.16 kV or as required by the Cryogen compressor equipment.
-Medium voltage electrical equipment in the Cryogen building will feed motor control equipment for the four compressors and any other medium voltage loads.
+Medium voltage electrical equipment in the Cryogenic Compressor building will feed motor control equipment for the four compressors and any other medium voltage loads.
 Dry transformers will provide 480 and 120/208 V for smaller loads, lighting and outlets in the building.
 Surge suppression will be provided in this distribution equipment.

 A 480V diesel generator will provide emergency power for control equipment, lighting and all 120/208V loads.
 This generator will be sized based on equipment to be serviced and is anticipated to about 50kW.